-- · Our investments in prospective portfolio companies may be risky, and we could lose all or part of our investment. - An investment strategy focused primarily on smaller privately held companies involves a high degree of risk and presents certain challenges, including the lack of available information about these companies, a dependence on the talents and efforts of only a few key portfolio company personnel and a greater vulnerability to economic downturns. - Our investments in leveraged portfolio companies may be risky, and we could lose all or part of our investment. - · The health and performance of our portfolio companies could be adversely affected by political and economic conditions in the countries in which they conduct business. - · We are currently operating in a period of capital markets disruption and economic uncertainty. - · The lack of liquidity in our investments may adversely affect our business. - We may not have the funds or ability to make additional investments in our portfolio companies or to fund our unfunded debt commitments which may impair the value of our portfolio. - Our ability to enter into new transactions with our affiliates, and to restructure or exit our investments in portfolio companies that we are deemed to "control" under the 1940 Act, will be restricted by the 1940 Act, which may limit the scope of investment opportunities available to us. - We are a non-diversified investment company within the meaning of the 1940 Act, and therefore we are not limited with respect to the proportion of our assets that may be invested in securities of a single issuer. - Our portfolio may be concentrated in a limited number of industries, which may subject us to a risk of significant loss if there is a downturn in a particular industry in which a number of our investments are concentrated. - A covenant breach or other defaults by our portfolio companies may adversely affect our operating results. - If our portfolio companies are unable to protect their proprietary, technological and other intellectual property rights, our business and prospects could be harmed, and if portfolio companies are required to devote significant resources to protecting their intellectual property rights, the value of our investment could be reduced.
+- Our investments in prospective portfolio companies may be risky, and we could lose all or part of our investment. - An investment strategy focused primarily on smaller privately held companies involves a high degree of risk and presents certain challenges, including the lack of available information about these companies, a dependence on the talents and efforts of only a few key portfolio company personnel and a greater vulnerability to economic downturns. - Our investments in leveraged portfolio companies may be risky, and we could lose all or part of our investment. - The health and performance of our portfolio companies could be adversely affected by political and economic conditions in the countries in which they conduct business. - · We are currently operating in a period of capital markets disruption and economic uncertainty. - · The lack of liquidity in our investments may adversely affect our business. - We may not have the funds or ability to make additional investments in our portfolio companies or to fund our unfunded debt commitments which may impair the value of our portfolio. - Our ability to enter into new transactions with our affiliates, and to restructure or exit our investments in portfolio companies that we are deemed to "control" under the 1940 Act, will be restricted by the 1940 Act, which may limit the scope of investment opportunities available to us.

-- Any unrealized depreciation we experience on our loan portfolio may be an indication of future realized losses, which could reduce our income available for distribution. - · Prepayments of our debt investments by our portfolio companies could adversely impact our results of operations and reduce our return on equity. - · We may not realize gains from our equity investments. - · The interest rates of some of our floating-rate loans to our portfolio companies may be priced using a spread over LIBOR, which is being phased out. - · We may choose to waive or defer enforcement of covenants in the debt securities held in our portfolio, which may cause us to lose all or part of our investment in these companies. - Our investments in securities rated below investment grade are speculative in nature and are subject to additional risk factors such as increased possibility of default, illiquidity of the security, and changes in value based on changes in interest rates. - · Our investments may be in portfolio companies which may have limited operating histories and financial resources.
+- We are a non-diversified investment company within the meaning of the 1940 Act, and therefore we are not limited with respect to the proportion of our assets that may be invested in securities of a single issuer. - Our portfolio may be concentrated in a limited number of industries, which may subject us to a risk of significant loss if there is a downturn in a particular industry in which a number of our investments are concentrated.
+Our portfolio will be considered to be concentrated in a particular industry when 25% or greater of its total assets are invested in issuers that are a part of that industry.
+The Company currently has investments concentrated in the healthcare industry. - · A covenant breach or other defaults by our portfolio companies may adversely affect our operating results. - If our portfolio companies are unable to protect their proprietary, technological and other intellectual property rights, our business and prospects could be harmed, and if portfolio companies are required to devote significant resources to protecting their intellectual property rights, the value of our investment could be reduced. - Any unrealized depreciation we experience on our loan portfolio may be an indication of future realized losses, which could reduce our income available for distribution. - · Prepayments of our debt investments by our portfolio companies could adversely impact our results of operations and reduce our return on equity. - We may not realize gains from our equity investments. - The interest rates of some of our floating-rate loans to our portfolio companies may be priced using a spread over LIBOR, which is being phased out. - We may choose to waive or defer enforcement of covenants in the debt securities held in our portfolio, which may cause us to lose all or part of our investment in these companies. - Our investments in securities rated below investment grade are speculative in nature and are subject to additional risk factors such as increased possibility of default, illiquidity of the security, and changes in value based on changes in interest rates. - Our investments may be in portfolio companies which may have limited operating histories and financial resources.